dddaga/word-tree/version_2_code/README.md

 [Release details](https://docs.google.com/document/d/1lg0FeP-rpvj5-Kgj6b_QxpQNCK_ZBVrRksyGeA_LB9k/edit?usp=sharing)
 (This was written before LLMs and there usecases were lesser known, so the trageted usecase may seem outdated)

-This version focuses on enabling scalability of training via hyper distributed computing, establishing a foundation for graph-based sequence modeling.
+This version focused on enabling scalability of training via hyper distributed computing, establishing a foundation for graph-based sequence modeling.

 ### Literature Survey